-Myanmar is dependent on a handful of country-product pairs and destination such as
+Myanmar is dependent on a handful of countryproduct pairs and destinations such as:

-- a) EU market for garments exports,
+- (a) European Union market for garments exports;

-- b) India for beans and,
+- (b) India for beans;

-- c) China for natural gas, rice and sugar.
+- (c) China for natural gas, rice and sugar.

-Apart from the export volume and overall impact on the country economy where natural gas and China represents the lion's share, what is important to emphasize is the exports of garments, shoes and beans are closely interconnected to employment, rural development and manufacturing capacity.
-Yet as identified in this study market access and exports of these three products are subject to externalities linked to trade policy choices and actions that need to be undertaken by Myanmar to stabilize market access.
-Most Importantly the EU is presently engaged in a series of negotiations or trade initiatives that are set to profoundly modifying market access and the trade policies of India needs to be made more stable by
+As detailed in table 1 further below once the export volume and overall impact on the country economy of natural gas and China is considered, it is important to emphasize that the exports of garments, shoes and beans are closely interconnected to employment, rural development and manufacturing capacity.
+Yet, as identified in this study, market access and exports of these three products are subject to externalities linked to trade policy choices and actions that need to be undertaken by Myanmar to stabilize market access.
+Most importantly, the European Union is presently engaged in a series of negotiations or trade initiatives that are set to profoundly modify market access as discussed in this study; and the trade policy of India is rather unstable ,as recently shown by the withdrawal from RCEP in 2019, and the overall negotiating stance of India in WTO .
+In addition, the overall dynamism of some ASEAN countries, such as Viet Nam, to enter FTA initiatives may affect Myanmar as a location for foreign direct investment (FDI).